-The Group is not subject to externally imposed capital requirements except for BOC which is subject to certain capitalization requirements by the Bangko Sentral ng Pilipinas.
+The Group is not subject to externally imposed capital requirements.

 6. Financial Assets and Financial Liabilities

 Date of Recognition.
 The Group recognizes a financial asset or a financial liability in the consolidated statements of financial position when it becomes a party to the contractual provisions of the instrument.
 In the case of a regular way purchase or sale of financial assets, recognition is done using settlement date accounting.